dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 ## Packet Modification Attacks
 EAP-EDHOC relies on EDHOC, which is designed to encrypt and integrity protect as much information as possible.
-Any change is detected by means of the transcript hashes integrity verification.
+Any change in any message is detected by means of the transcript hashes integrity verification.

 ## Authorization
 Following the considerations of EDHOC in appendix D.5 Unauthenticated Operation {{RFC9528}}, where EDHOC can be used without authentication by allowing the Initiator or Responder to communicate with any identity except its own.